langchain-ai/langgraph/docs/docs/how-tos/local-studio.md

 # How to connect a local agent to LangGraph Studio

-When developing your agent, you may want to connect it to [LangGraph Studio](../concepts/langgraph_studio.md).
+This guide shows you how to connect your local agent to [LangGraph Studio](../concepts/langgraph_studio.md) for visualization, interaction, and debugging.

-This can be useful to visualize your graph as you work on it, interact with it, and debug any edge cases.
+## Connection Options

-There are two ways to do this:
+There are two ways to connect your local agent to LangGraph Studio:

 - [LangGraph Desktop](../concepts/langgraph_studio.md#desktop-app): Application, Mac only, requires Docker
 - [Development Server](../concepts/langgraph_studio.md#dev-server): Python package, all platforms, no Docker